SolarTherm/SolarTherm/doc/source/openmodelica.rst

 Solvers
 -------
 The different integration methods for the C runtime are listed `here <https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/simulationflags.html#integration-methods>`_.
-The primary solver used is DASSL.
+The default solver used is DASSL.
 The C++ runtime has support for the IDA solver and other sundials packages.

+DASSL
+"""""
+This is a BDF method that selects its order (1-5) and step size at each step.
+It uses Newton's method to solve the resulting system of equations.
+It provides Newton's method with an initial guess by evaluating a polynomial that interpolates the last few time steps.
+These points are then used to calculate initial guesses for the derivatives.
+It has additional features like root finding functionality, and an initial condition solver for when not all initial values are given explicitly.

+Runge-Kutta
+"""""""""""
+This is the classical 4-th order Range-Kutta method based on a fixed step.

+Euler
+"""""
+Standard Euler method with fixed step.

 Compiler
 --------